 How Does Law Affect Society?

 Law is important because it protects the rights of individuals and groups.
 For example, the law protects people against abuse by others, ensures that property is properly owned and used, and ensures that businesses operate in a fair manner.
 It also helps to ensure that society functions smoothly.
-For example, it regulates traffic flows, sets standards for food production, and establishes rules governing how children should be educated.
+It also regulates traffic flows, sets standards for food production, and establishes rules governing how children should be educated.

 In many cases, the law is based on precedent – the decisions made by earlier courts or tribunals.
 This makes it difficult for anyone to challenge the law directly, but it also allows the law to develop gradually over time in response to changing circumstances.